Trustroots/trustroots/docs/Development.md

 - `npm run test:server` for Mocha tests,
 - `npm run test:server:watch` same with watching,
 - `npm run test:client` for testing Karma-unit tests and
-- `npm run test:selenium` to run Selenium tests.
+- `npm run test:selenium` to run old outdated Selenium tests.
 Requires Python.
 Make sure Trustroots is running already as this task won't spin it up first.
 This task isn't included in the main test task.
-If you want to pass custom domain to test for Selenium you can do so by running: `python ./scripts/selenium/test.py http://dev.trustroots.org/`
+If you want to pass custom domain to test for Selenium you can do so by running: `python ./scripts/selenium/test.py https://dev2.trustroots.org/`

 ## Folder layout